Reviews You Can Rely On

 Medications Yes - acetaminophen, ibuprofen, asprin, antihistamine

 While we highly recommend this compact kit for its overall value, don't expect it to offer the same components as larger kits.
-It skimps on extra personal protection equipment — there are no extra nitrile gloves and no CPR mask, so it's less adaptable to certain medical emergencies.
-The quantities in this kit are intentionally minimal to keep it lightweight, so it's best suited for just one or two people instead of a larger group.
-You'll be hard-pressed to find a more adaptable, compactable first aid kit for the size, weight, and price, but the HART Health Weekend is a decent low-priced alternative.
+It skimps on extra personal protection equipment — with only one pair of nitrile gloves and no CPR mask, it's less adaptable to certain medical emergencies.
+The quantities in this kit are intentionally minimal to keep it lightweight, so it's best suited for just one or two people instead of a larger group, and you'll have to restock from a bigger kit like the Johnson & Johnson All-Purpose after each use.
+You'll be hard-pressed to find a more adaptable, compactable first aid kit for the size, weight, and price, but the HART Health Weekend is a decent alternative with a slightly lower price.
+However, we think the extra few bucks are worth the improved selection in the Mountain Series Hiker, and we recommend it to those looking for a compact kit for day use.

 Read more: Adventure Medical Kits Mountain Series Hiker review